dullroar/ten-steps-to-linux-survival/README.md

 Windows in the GUI.
 Your "10 steps" may be different than mine and that's fine, but this list is mine.

+## To-Do's

+* **Some good examples** - gather some good "one-liner" examples for the appendix, esp. things that illustrate "the UNIX philosophy" of approaching a problem in byte-sized pieces.